pleish/spiff_exercises/README.md

 # Spiff Front-end Candidate Coding Exercises

 ### Purpose
-The following exercises are meant to give Spiff a glimpse into how you would tackle actual feature requests by the product team.
-The exercises are relatively simple for time reasons, but you are encouraged to treat them as if you were working on the spiff codebase.
-This means applying the same attention to code quality, tests, pull requests, commits, etc unless otherwise noted in the exercise.
+The following exercises are meant to help Spiff gain insight into how you would tackle actual feature requests by the product team.
+The exercises are relatively simple, but you are encouraged to treat them as if you were working on the spiff codebase.
+This means applying the same attention to code quality, testing, pull requests, commits, etc as you normally would.
+Quality is valued above quantity.

 ### Instructions
 1. Clone the repo